dev-guy/phoenix-ash-svelte-flowbite/README.md

 This repository was created by [Terris Linenbach](https://genserver.social/Terris) in April 2023 with tremendous amounts of assistance from the friendly Ash community.

-## Getting help and additional information
+## Help and additional information

 Join us on [Discord](https://discord.com/invite/D7FNG2q)